 If you do not own your home, have little spare income and owe less than £20,000 to your creditors then you may be able to settle any debts through a debt relief order.

-DRO’s allow you to avoid paying particular types of debt for a twelve month period, and at the end of the twelve month period you will be released from liability of your debts (unless they were obtained through fraud).
+DROs allow you to avoid paying particular types of debt for a 12-month period, and at the end of the 12-month period you will be released from liability of your debts (unless they were obtained through fraud).

-As mentioned above, there is specific criteria that you have to meet to be eligible for a DRO, which includes the following:
+As mentioned above, there are specific criteria that you have to meet to be eligible for a DRO, which include the following:

-Should your finances improve, and there is no longer a need for a DRO, then it may be cancelled so that arrangements can be made to pay creditors sooner.
-On the other hand, uncooperative behaviour with the Official Receiver (who is an officer of the Insolvency Service) can result in termination of the DRO, whether your circumstances have improved or not.
+Should your finances improve, such that there is no longer a need for a DRO, then it may be cancelled so that arrangements can be made to pay creditors sooner.
+On the other hand, uncooperative behaviour with the official receiver (who is an officer of the Insolvency Service) can result in termination of the DRO, whether your circumstances have improved or not.